leocornus/leocornus.tracclient/docs/wp-trac-client/release-1.0.0/username-autocomplet-redesign.rst

 Using the jquery-ui-bootstrap
 -----------------------------

-the jquery-ui-bootstrap will be used for the jquery ui suggestion box.
+the `jquery-ui-bootstrap <http://jquery-ui-bootstrap.github.io/jquery-ui-bootstrap>`_ will be used for the jquery ui suggestion box.

 Multi values support
 --------------------

+Basically adding customization around the input values.

 jQuery UI autocomplete does not support multiple values by default.
 We need customize source, select, and search options to support